 Time Limit for Responding

-Red Cloud Securities Inc. will respond to a written request for access, acknowledging the request within 14 business days.
+Red Cloud Financial Services Inc. will respond to a written request for access, acknowledging the request within 14 business days.

-Red Cloud Securities Inc. will not charge individuals a fee for access to personal information concerning them, unless requests are considered unnecessarily frequent or extensive.
+Red Cloud Financial Services Inc. will not charge individuals a fee for access to personal information concerning them, unless requests are considered unnecessarily frequent or extensive.

 Correction of Information on File